 Authors: Julian Aherne, Kayla Wilkins and Hazel Cathcart

-The Convention on Long-range Transboundary Air Pollution (the Air Convention) under the United Nations Economic Commission for Europe (UNECE) was the first international legally binding instrument to deal with the problems of air pollution on a broad regional scale.
-The Air Convention established six International Cooperative Programmes (ICPs) on Forests, Waters, Materials, Vegetation, Integrated Monitoring, and Modelling and Mapping to identify the most endangered areas, ecosystems and other receptors by considering the damage that has been caused to terrestrial and aquatic ecosystems and materials.
+The Air Convention under the United Nations Economic Commission for Europe (UNECE) was the first international legally binding instrument to deal with the problems of air pollution on a broad regional scale.
+The Convention established six International Cooperative Programmes (ICPs) on Forests, Waters, Materials, Vegetation, Integrated Monitoring, and Modelling and Mapping to identify the most endangered areas, ecosystems and other receptors by considering the damage that has been caused to terrestrial and aquatic ecosystems and materials.

-Air pollution can have unacceptable impacts on the natural environment; pollutants, such as sulfur and nitrogen oxides, can travel several hundreds or even thousands of kilometres before damage, for example acidification and eutrophication, occurs.
+Air pollution can have unacceptable impacts on the natural environment.
+Pollutants, such as sulfur and nitrogen oxides, can travel several hundred or even thousands of kilometres before damage, for example acidification and eutrophication, occurs.
 Initial efforts to reduce the extent of environmental damage led to national and international legislation aimed at controlling emissions of long-range transboundary air pollution.
 The work of the Air Convention has underpinned scientific research on the impacts of air pollution during the last three decades.
 Emphasis on a cost-effective abatement strategy, based on scientific criteria, led to the development of the critical loads concept.
-In simple terms, this concept indicates how much pollutant deposition an ecosystem can tolerate without unacceptable long-term damage.
+In simple terms, this concept indicates how much pollutant deposition an ecosystem can tolerate without undergoing unacceptable long-term damage.

-Critical loads are widely used as a tool for assessing the sensitivity of terrestrial and aquatic habitats.
-Exceedance, whereby atmospheric pollutant deposition is greater than the habitat critical load, is used as an indicator of unacceptable effects.
-The critical loads approach underpins emissions reduction policies under the UNECE’s Air Convention.
-In addition, critical loads are widely used by European Union (EU) Member States to assess the impacts of national policies on the level of exceedance, evaluate the permitting and licensing of emissions from industrial and agricultural facilities, and support Appropriate Assessments under Article 6.3 of the Habitats Directive (92/43/EEC).
+Critical loads are widely used as a tool for assessing the sensitivity of terrestrial and aquatic habitats; exceedance, whereby atmospheric pollutant deposition is greater than the habitat critical load, is used as an indicator of unacceptable effects.
+The critical loads approach underpins emissions reduction policies under UNECE’s Air Convention.
+In addition, critical loads are widely used by European Union Member States to assess the impacts of national policies on the level of exceedance, evaluate the permitting and licensing of emissions from industrial and agricultural facilities, and support Appropriate Assessments under Article 6.3 of the Habitats Directive (92/43/EEC).